 A social worker bases his/her practice on established social work methods and uses scientific studies when possible.

-Social Work majors are prepared as entry-level generalist social workers and graduate with a Bachelor of Social Work degree from Mississippi State University-Meridian Campus.
+Social Work majors are prepared as entry-level generalist social workers and graduate with a Bachelor of Social Work degree from Mississippi State University-Meridian.

-Our graduates are respected by the social services community and are sought to fill the social work positions.
-Students are also prepared for graduate studies upon graduation.
+Our graduates are respected by the social services community and are sought to fill professional social work positions.
+And, our graduates are also prepared for further graduate studies.

-Although students may enroll in social work as their major, there is a formal admission process into the social work program.
+Although students may enroll in social work as a major, there is a formal admission process into the social work program.
 To be eligible for admission to the social work program students must meet the following criteria: